 - Behaviors that warrant dismissal based on SUPERVALU or the affiliated University’s Policies and Procedures.

-- Having his/her pharmacist license revoked or suspended by the board of pharmacy in the state of the primary practice site.
+- Having his/her pharmacist license revoked or suspended by the board of pharmacy in the state of primary practice site.

 Actions Requiring Probationary Evaluation: The following actions will result in review and may result in temporary suspension with or without pay: